YU000jp/show-weekday-and-week-number/readme.md

   - `false`
 - Show the boundaries of 10 days before and after the day on the single journal page: toggle
   - `true` default
+  - `false
+- Use the boundaries also on journals: toggle
+  - `true` default
   - `false`

+---

 ## Contributions